-At Bergen Kunsthall’s Live Studio, Kaeto will be developing the first filmic elements IBIZA.
-This immersive film installation is based on the commissioned performance iteration IBIZA by Nora-Swentji Almes for Bergen Kunsthall in June 2022 as part of Cruising Utopia.
+At Bergen Kunsthall’s Live Studio, Kaeto will be developing the first filmic elements of IBIZA.
+This immersive film installation is based on the commissioned performance iteration IBIZA by Nora-Swantje Almes for Bergen Kunsthall in June 2022 as part of Cruising Utopia.
 IBIZA centres around two portraits of crisis and displacement- one of a queer figure, Gus; the other of a landscape, Ibiza.
 It is an exploration of identity, belonging, fantasy and failure.
 Gus is desperately seeking a queer Utopia on the island parallel to the water crisis on Ibiza in the mid-2010s when local authorities failed to provide safe and sustainable water to the Island.

 With the support and participation of Tormod Skår Midtbø & Arthur Antoine Hureau.

 Image: IBIZA, film still, work in progress (2023-), Kaeto Sweeney